ABOUT INSPIRED WORD CAFÉ

-Write, but don’t think you’re a poet?
+Write, but don’t think you’re a writer?
 IWC disagrees.
 Words are meant to be heard and Inspired Word Café encourages Kelowna’s community to share their words in a setting that embraces everyone who participates.
 Please come join us!
+Our events are open to everyone: professional authors, amateurs, musicians, poets, fiction writers, storytellers, comedians, dancers, and more.

-We respectfully acknowledge that we live and work in the unceded, ancestral territory of the Syilx/Okanagan Peoples.
+We respectfully acknowledge that we live and work in the unceded, ancestral territories of the syilx peoples.
 It is a privilege to be able to put on events as uninvited guests on their land.
+To read more about our commitments to syilx sovereignty, check out our Biodiversities of Gender project.

-To foster the awareness, exploration, education, and development of contemporary performance poetry, competitive slams, and literary arts in the Okanagan Valley through public presentations, workshops, and other community-focussed activities.
+To foster the education and development of literary arts in the Okanagan Valley through public readings, workshops, and other outreach activities.

-To educate youth about public speaking, personal development, and community responsibility through annual school and community-wide mentorship programs.
+To teach youth about literary arts through annual school and community-wide educational programs.

 To support, respect, and honour all community members participating in our programming.

-To actively respond to and navigate various access needs as they arise within our community.
+To respond to and prioritize various access needs as they arise within the community.

-To sustainably present a robust and wide-ranging offering of literary and performing arts programming in the British Columbia interior, and to one day manage an arts presentation venue as an accessible cultural hub for Okanagan artists of various mediums.
+To sustainably present a robust and wide-ranging offering of literary and performing arts education and programs in the Okanagan Valley, and to work towards managing an accessible cultural venue as a public amenity for the benefit of the community.

 ACCESS TENETS